 Work by Los Angeles artists Pat Berger, Jenny Rubin, Corrie Siegel and Alexandra Wiesenfeld will be on display until March 5, touching on issues including homelessness and discrimination.

 JWT, now celebrating its 10th year, stages original dramatic shows and recently was voted “Best Live Theatre on the Westside” by The Argonaut weekly newspaper.
-The theater’s art space, The Gallery@The Braid, presents exhibitions curated with an eye to complementing some of the performances.
+The theater’s art space, The [email protected] Braid, presents exhibitions curated with an eye to complementing some of the performances.